 Fans of the Nike Metcon line of cross training shoes have a new footwear option for 2019: the Nike Metcon 4 XD.

-The Nike Metcon 4 XD is now available online from Rogue Fitness.
+The Nike Metcon 4 XD is still available online from Rogue Fitness.

 How does this versatile cross training shoe stack up against the Nike Metcon 4?